javalin/website/_posts/tutorials/2020-09-05-javalin-raspberry-pi-example.md

 ## Building A Fat Jar

-A fat jar is a runnable java file (like a normal jar) which contains all its necessary dependencies within itself to ensure it can run.
+A fat jar is a single file which contains all the compiled Java classes and dependencies required to run an application.

 To create our fat jar we need to add a custom task at the bottom of our `build.gradle` file: